Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection

 \subsubsection{Stage~1}

-We set the number of station points to 2 and the clip mixup hyperparameter $\alpha$ to 0.3.
+We set the number of station points to 2.
 To improve computational efficiency, we adopt MobileNetV2~\cite{sandler2018mobilenetv2} as the backbone for the feature extractor $f_s$, which is also used to process the station points.
 The Gated Recurrent Unit (GRU)~\cite{cho2014learning} has a hidden dimension of 512 and consists of a single layer.

-The training pipeline consists of three stages.
-We first fine-tune MobileNetV2, pretrained on ImageNet~\cite{deng2009imagenet}, using frame-level labels for 100 epochs.
-The initial learning rate is set to 0.01 and decays by a factor of 10 at epochs 50, 70, and 90.
-Then MobileNetV2 is frozen, and the GRU is trained using clip-level labels for 20 epochs with an initial learning rate of 1.45e-5.
-Finally, both MobileNetV2 and the GRU are frozen, and the policy network is trained independently with an initial learning rate of 0.01.
+The training pipeline for the Selector consists of three steps: \textbf{Step 1 (Pre-train CNN)}: We first fine-tune the MobileNetV2, pretrained on ImageNet~\cite{deng2009imagenet}, using frame-level labels for 100 epochs.
+The initial learning rate is set to 0.01 and decays by a factor of 10 at epochs 50, 70, and 90. \textbf{Step 2 (Pre-train RNN)}: We freeze the pre-trained MobileNetV2 and train the GRU using clip-level labels for 20 epochs with an initial learning rate of 1.45e-5.
+In this step, a uniform sampling strategy is used. \textbf{Step 3 (Jointly Train Policy)}: Finally, both MobileNetV2 and the GRU are frozen, and the policy network ($\pi$) and classifier ($f_c$) are trained jointly using the composite loss (Eq.~\ref{eq:loss}) with an initial learning rate of 0.01.

-To guide frame selection, we compute preference scores using $a_i^{gm}$.
-To evaluate the effectiveness of the selected frames, we train ResNet18-TSM~\cite{he2016deep,lin2019tsm} for 10 epochs with an initial learning rate of 0.001 and a weight decay of 3e-6.